When Would a Law of Property (LPA) Act Receiver be Appointed

 2.3 there is another breach of the Act.

-There is an interesting case on the above which is known as Chatsworth Properties Ltd v Effiom.
-If you would like to read this case, please click here.
+There is an interesting case on the above which is known as Chatsworth Properties Ltd v Effiom which you can read by following the link.

 Obtain a copy of the Law of Property Act 1925 to fully understand when a Law of Property Act (LPA) Receiver may be appointed.